TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson1.md

   in many cases, it is not practical to measure every member of a population, so instead we work with more tractably sized sub-samples from the population.
-  A similar issue arises if we wish to understand a recurring event (something that's happened before and will continue to happen in the future).
+  A similar issue arises if we wish to understand a recurring event (something that's happened before and is expected to continue to happen in the future).
   In this case, the population might be the entire series of events, including future events (if we are interested in prediction).
 However, future events are not currently available for measurement.
 So instead we work with samples from the past in order to make our estimates (predictions) of what will happen in the future.

 The most important thing about using samples to make estimates about populations